-1. Prescriptions and over-the-counter medications must be brought to

-- school in the original container in which they were purchased. - 2.
+- Prescriptions and over-the-counter medications must be brought by a parent/ guardian to school in the original container in which they were purchased. - 2.
 All medications will be locked in the nurse's office.
 Students taking medications will do so in the Nurse's Office and under the nurse's supervision. - 3.
 Written parental permission must accompany all medication.
 A physician's signature is required for long-term medication.